bitwarden/help/_articles/importing/import-from-lastpass.md

 **Some users have reported a bug** which changes special characters in your passwords (`&`, `<`, `>`, etc.) to their HTML-encoded values (for example, `&amp;`) in the printed export.

 If you observe this bug in your exported data, use a text editor to find and replace all altered values before importing into Bitwarden.

-Alternatively, use the [LastPass Pocket application](https://lastpass.com/misc_download2.php){:target="_blank"} to export your CSV data.
-The LastPass Pocket application does not appear to be affected by these bugs.
 {% endcallout %}

 ### Export with Form Fills